pogorskii/wiitco-app/README.md

 Prisma is a friendly and nice ORM, Next.js is a great framework with amazing UX.
 However, combined, they share a big bottleneck: JavaScript.

-While working on WIITCO, I experienced firsthand, why JS isn't always the best choice for your _entire_ backend.
+While working on ReleaseNexus, I experienced firsthand, why JS isn't always the best choice for your _entire_ backend.
 In my case, it's the single-threaded nature of the engine that hurt me the most.

 Let's just say, it's technically possible to fetch hundreds of thousands records from APIs (that have very small records per request limit), validate them and write in your DB.
 But it will take _hours_ every single time you're doing it.